 .EU domains and Brexit – everything you need to know in 2021

 Following the UK’s withdrawal from the EU on 1st February 2020, UK or Gibraltar based individuals and businesses are no longer eligible to register a .eu domain name.
 If you currently hold a .eu domain or are considering registering one, the information provided here will explain how this affects you and what you need to do.
+It’s also worth reading up on How to Choose the Right Domain Name for your Business before you make your decisions on what domain to register.

 The Brexit Withdrawal Agreement provided a transition period until 31st December 2020 (for details, see EURid’s Brexit Notice).
 That period has now passed, and EURid has confirmed that UK residents can no longer register or renew domain names as a result of Brexit.